 Trickle flow pipes for farm dams

-When dams are sited within drainage lines, these trickle flows are diverted out of the natural drainage line and down an artificial 'spillway'.
+When dams are sited within drainage lines, trickle flows are diverted out of the natural drainage line and down an artificial 'spillway'.
 The steepness, exposure and soil condition of a spillway can allow trickle flows to stress the stability of the vegetative cover.
 Erosion can start and ultimately jeopardise the security of the dam itself.

 A trickle flow pipe can intercept these small steady flows and deliver them directly back to the floor of the drainage line.